Best Things To Do in Aruba with Kids: The Beach and So Much More

 At the island’s northernmost tip, you’ll find Aruba’s California Lighthouse overlooking the beautiful white sands and gentle surf of Arashi Beach.
 Arashi Beach is a popular (if windy) spot among both visitors and locals, with ample parking, beach chairs and snorkel gear for rent, a beach bar for food and snacks, and most importantly, incredible sunsets.
 And if your family is up for the climb, the 117 steps to the top of the lighthouse will reward you with stellar views of the island and the sea.

-RELATED: Best All-Inclusive Resorts in the US and the Caribbean for Families
+RELATED: Best All-Inclusive Resorts in the US, Caribbean, and Mexico for Kids

 Book a snorkeling excursion so kids can explore the surrounding ocean.